Configuring web.xml According to Target Deployment Platform

 org.jboss.jbossfaces.WAR_BUNDLES_JSF_IMPL.render=false

-In summary, generating web.xml with a template engine would be more flexible than this approach, but above approach as well covers most of platform specific web.xml configuration requirements.
+In summary, generating web.xml with a template engine would be more flexible than this approach, but the above approach as well covers most of the platform-specific web.xml configuration requirements.